 The problems don’t end here.
 Many times hosting companies have their base images for Ubuntu/Debian which are different than DigitalOcean and Amazon AWS base setup.
 Many EasyEngine issues related to installation failure are related to differences in base images.

 Also, there are some futuristic problems to deal.
 We want to use EasyEngine on Mac (most of our dev team uses Mac for WordPress development).
 Now we need to add more codes to deal with

 Our goal is to replace apt/brew/yum based packages with docker images and containers.
 This is what we want to achieve at a bare minimum.

-The added advantages will be reduced local development and production parity.
+The added advantages will be increased local development and production parity.
 It is a minimum requirement of a decent development workflow.

-A good side effect might me viability of most demanded shared-hosting feature.
+A pleasant side effect might be the viability of most demanded shared-hosting feature.
 The processes running in composer are run in isolation!